-At the date of this report new accounting standards and interpretations have been published that are not mandatory for the financial year ended 30 June 2018.
+At the date of this report new accounting standards and interpretations have been published that are not mandatory for the financial year ended 30 June 2019.
 Those which may be relevant to the Group are set out below.
-The Group does not plan to adopt these standards early.
-Application may result in material changes to the Group's future financial reports, however the quantitative effects of the Group adopting these standards has not yet been determined.

 Standard or interpretation Effective for annual reporting periods beginning on or after Expected to be initially applied in the financial year ending AASB 15 Revenue from Contracts with Customers replaces existing guidance in AASB 111 Construction contracts, AASB 118 Revenue and AASB 1004 Contributions.
 AASB 15 provides a single, principles based five-step model to be applied to all contracts with customers.
 The core principle requires an entity to recognise revenue when the entity satisfies performance obligations by transferring promised goods or services to a customer.
 1 January 2019 30 June 2020 AASB 1058 Income of Not-for-Profit Entities clarifies and simplifies the income recognition requirements that apply to not-for-profit (NFP) entities.
 The standard replaces all the income recognition requirements relating to private sector NFP entities, and the majority of income recognition requirements relating to public sector NFP entities, previously prescribed by AASB 1004 Contributions.
 1 January 2019 30 June 2020 AASB 16 Leases replaces existing guidance in AASB 117 and specifies a single lessee accounting model that will result in the recognition of all leases on the balance sheet.
 Lessors continue to classify leases as operating or finance.
 The Group has a number of leases currently recognised as operating leases which will come on balance sheet under AASB 16.
 In general there will be a change from rent expense to depreciation and front loaded interest expense.
 Lease expenses will be replaced by a leased asset and lease liability affecting financial ratios such as gearing.
 1 January 2019 30 June 2020